Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 playlists and deciding if they should be visible or not (playlists can be renamed, name is different but ID the same.)
 - Update YouTube API version
+- upload/preset list have a horizontal scroll bar, remove it

 #### Thinking about
 - Keep even not started uploads on close?